LagosPortugalGuide.com

 The massive cliffs of Cabo de São Vicente

-Over the headland from the harbour is the glorious beach of Praia da Mareta, a popular surfing beach or place to bask under the glorious weather of southern Portugal.
+The fishing harbour of Sagres is situated on the sheltered eastern side of the headlandflavour, whereflavour fishing boats return throughout the day to unload their catches of fresh fish.
+Beyond the headland from the harbour is the stunning beach of Praia da Mareta, a popular surfing spot or place to bask in the sunny weather of southern Portugal.

 Praia da Mareta sagres beach